gurmangill125/PlatterPedia/README.md

 7. **Load a Recipe Book**: As a user, when I start PlatterPedia, I want to be given the option to load my to-do list from file.

 # Instructions for Grader
+**Note: If you hover over each icon, it will provide a helpful tool tip that indicates what the button does.**
 - You can generate the first required action related to adding Xs (Recipes) to a Y (Recipe Book) by inputting a dish into the white box and clicking the plus (+) button from the menu.
 This will open up a window where you add your recipe's details.
 Once you're done inputting the details, click the "Okay" button to successfully add your recipe.
 - You can generate the second required action related to adding Xs (Recipes) to a Y (Recipe Book) by viewing a recipe in your recipe book by first inputting the recipe you want to view into the white box and clicking the large book button, which will open up all the details of the recipe.
 Additionally, you can view all your recipes by clicking the same book icon but having nothing in your input box.
 - By default, your recipe will be unrated and given a rating of -1.
 In order to rate a recipe, you input the recipe into the white box and click the star icon in order to give it a rating from 1-5.
 Once you've inputted the rating, click "Okay" and it will successfully have rated the recipe.